-In 2003-04 the Inspector-General of Taxation instituted appropriate governance arrangements.
+In 2004-05 the Inspector-General of Taxation instituted appropriate governance arrangements.
 This process was greatly assisted by being able to adopt many of the well-established policies and processes in place in the Treasury.
 The Inspector-General of Taxation has two distinct roles.
 As the public office holder he reports, and is accountable to, the Minister for Revenue and Assistant Treasurer and, as well, the Treasurer for meeting his statutory role.
-As the Chief Executive Officer of the office of the Inspector-General (the agency), the Inspector-General is responsible for the operation and performance of the operation of his office.
-The corporate governance practices of the office of the Inspector-General are designed to take into account that the agency is quite small and that it is inextricably linked with the governance processes of the Treasury.
+As the Chief Executive Officer of the Office of the Inspector-General (the agency), the Inspector-General is responsible for the operation and performance of the operation of his Office.
+The corporate governance practices of the Office of the Inspector-General are designed to take into account that the agency is quite small and that it is inextricably linked with the governance processes of the Treasury.
 This is as a result of the service level agreement entered into by the two agencies.
-The Inspector-General as Chief Executive Officer and the Deputy Inspector-General as the Chief Financial Officer together act as the Agency Executive.
-They have developed a full range of governance policies and procedures appropriate to the situation of the agency comprising only seven people in a single office location, performing a function of conducting reviews and exclusively reporting to Government.
+The Inspector-General as Chief Executive Officer and the Deputy Inspector-General as the Chief Financial Officer together act as the agency Executive.
+They have developed a full range of governance policies and procedures appropriate to the situation of the agency comprising only six or seven people in a single office location, performing a function of conducting reviews and reporting exclusively to Government.

-Pursuant to section 46 of the Financial Management and Accountability Act 1997, the Inspector-General is establishing an audit committee.
+Pursuant to section 46 of the Financial Management and Accountability Act 1997, the Inspector-General is continuing to pursue the establishment of an audit committee.
 Because of the size of the agency, the nature of its operations and administrative expenditure, the predominance of services provided to the Inspector-General by Treasury and its recent establishment, the audit committee arrangement is still evolving.
-Discussions have been held with the Australian National Audit Office on appropriate arrangements and further advice will be taken.
+Discussions have been held with the Australian National Audit Office and Treasury on arrangements appropriate to the size, nature and risk profile of the Office of the Inspector-General and further advice will be taken.

 The Inspector-General and the Deputy Inspector-General comprise the Remuneration Committee.
-Since all staff directly report to both the Inspector-General and the Deputy Inspector-General, the expectation is to provide ongoing informal feedback to employees on their performance.
 The Inspector-General has entered into Australian Workplace Agreements (AWAs) with all employees which provide for performance and remuneration review processes.
-The introduction of a performance management system will provide for performance being reviewed formally on an annual basis and informally on a six monthly basis.
+The introduction of a performance management system provides for performance being reviewed formally on an annual basis and informally on a six monthly basis.
 The size of the agency allows for regular and continual discussion of performance with all staff members.
+Since all staff directly report to both the Inspector-General and the Deputy Inspector-General, employees are provided ongoing informal feedback on their performance.

 Corporate planning and reporting

-The Inspector-General of Taxation Act 2003 provides a clear statement of the role and activities of the office of the Inspector-General.
-The work program actually shapes and determines the activities of the office.
-Administratively, the office draws heavily on the facilities of the Treasury under a formal service level agreement.
+The Inspector-General of Taxation Act 2003 provides a clear statement of the role and activities of the Inspector-General.
+The work program shapes and determines the activities of the agency.
+Administratively, the agency draws heavily on the facilities of the Treasury under a formal service level agreement.
 All day-to-day account processing is undertaken by Treasury utilising the Treasury accounting system infrastructure.
-However, a financial controller (part time) is employed on a contract basis and reports directly to the Chief Financial Officer (Deputy Inspector-General).
+However, a financial controller (part-time) is employed on a contract basis and reports directly to the Chief Financial Officer (Deputy Inspector-General).
 The Deputy Inspector-General is responsible, with input from the Inspector-General, for settling portfolio budget statements, ongoing maintenance of cash flow and monthly reporting of financial position.

 - Chief Executive Instructions provide the policy and procedural framework for financial management in the Inspector-General's office and put into effect the requirements of the Financial Management and Accountability Act 1997.
 The Chief Executive Instructions have been based on those currently being used by Treasury.

-- A physical security risk review was undertaken as part of establishing the Inspector-General's office, and the office design and associated access security meet required standards and have been reviewed and approved by ASIO Group 4.
+- Physical security risk reviews continue to be arranged, and the office design and associated access security meet required standards and have been reviewed and approved by ASIO Group 4.

 - Risk assessments are to be conducted annually as part of the process of applying for insurance renewal.
 The program is based on the Risk Management Standard AS/NZS 4360:1999 and will measure the Inspector-General's performance in implementing risk management processes and policies against the national benchmark.